 devdeps-java-extensions RPM package:

-Deploy and configure the required HDFS.so dynamic library
+Deploy and configure the HDFS.so dynamic library

 Obtain the devdeps-hdfs-sdk RPM installation package.

-sudo rpm -Uvh devdeps-hdfs-sdk-3.3.6-xxxxx.xxx.xxx.rpmExample:
+sudo rpm -Uvh devdeps-hdfs-sdk-3.3.6-xxxxx.xxx.xxx.rpmHere is an example:

-sudo rpm -Uvh devdeps-hdfs-sdk-3.3.6-112024123116.el7.x86_64.rpmCheck whether the installation meets the expected results.
+sudo rpm -Uvh devdeps-hdfs-sdk-3.3.6-112024123116.el7.x86_64.rpmCheck whether the installation meets your expectations.

 The